riganti/dotvvm-docs/Pages/bootstrap-for-dotvvm/v3/getting-started.md

-# Installing Bootstrap for DotVVM
+# Getting started with Bootstrap for DotVVM (version 3)

 To use the [Bootstrap for DotVVM](/landing/bootstrap-for-dotvvm) controls, you have use the [DotVVM Private Nuget Feed](/docs/tutorials/commercial-dotvvm-private-nuget-feed).